davarbla/audits/solo/md/Lumin-security-review.md

 # Introduction

-A time-boxed security review of the **Lumin** protocol was done by **davarbla consulting**, with a focus on the security aspects of the application's smart contracts implementation.
+A time-boxed security review of the **Lumin** protocol was done by **Davarbla Consulting**, with a focus on the security aspects of the application's smart contracts implementation.

 # Disclaimer